aldro61/kover2_paper/tutorial/interpretation/README.md

 #### Step 3:

 Scroll down and look at the hits for the k-mer in the model.
 We see that not all hits are for *M. tuberculosis*.
-Click on the first hit for *M. tuberculosis*: `Mycobacterium tuberculosis strain RUS_B0 chromosome, complete genome`
+Also, it looks like we are lucky and the k-mer was found in a GenBank entry specific to a gene.
+Click on the following hit: `Mycobacterium tuberculosis strain UKR100 16S ribosomal RNA gene, partial sequence`

 <img src="blast3.png" />